blessinvarkey/blessinvarkey.github.io/theatre/lecture3.md

 10. The heart of improvisation is transformation.
 11. Act, don't react. '_Reacting_' is protective, so just '_act_' upon the environment which helps bring process and change.
 12. Focus on problem solving than ad-libbing, playwritting, joke-making, and working separately.

+#### Performance notes: Compiled from Impro for Storytellers
+1. Take your time.

+### TODO:
+- Prepare the shortlisted play
+- Recommended Reading: Viola Spolin's Improvisation for the Theatre